Gary Everett

 Gary began playing the violin in the church orchestra at the North Side Evangelistic Tabernacle in Fort Worth.
 Later playing the trombone and then the piano.
 He continues to play the piano and Hammond B3 organ.

 Gary attended and graduated from Seminary and began his ministry serving the church as youth pastor, choir director, interim pastor and senior pastor.
 He had a degree background in accounting which added greatly to his abilities to help the churches he served.
-While pastoring in Grand Junction, Colorado, he served in many capacities in the Rocky Mountain District (Colorado & Utah) as Presbyters, Executive Presbyter and Financial Administrator.
-He was then elected by his peers to serve the the District as the Corporate Secretary-Treasurer.
-By virtue of his office, he served on several College/University Boards as well as the church denominatal General Presbytery.
+While pastoring in Grand Junction, Colorado, he served in many capacities in the Rocky Mountain District (Colorado & Utah) as Presbyter, Executive Presbyter and Financial Administrator.
+He was then elected by his peers to serve the District as the Corporate Secretary-Treasurer.
+By virtue of his office, he served on several College/University Boards as well as the church denominational General Presbytery.
 Having faced a devastating illness, Gary returned to Fort Worth to recuperate.
 Since that time, he started a church called Radiant Life Fellowship, and retired in 2022.

 Throughout his 50 years of pastoral ministsry, he has been deeply involved in helping families who have lost loved ones to death.
 He has worked for numerous funeral homes, in addition to his pastoral duties, both in Colorado and Texas.